 Within each of the three degrees are several choices of programs.
 Students should choose a program best suited for their educational objectives.
-The chart on the following page identifies the programs available within each degree, along with options and concentrations.
 Options are defined by specific requirements, while concentrations include a set of suggested, but not required, courses.
 A substantial portion of the Liberal Arts degree and numerous requirements for General Studies and other degrees can be completed through the use of online courses.